yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 The example using the polling container as the inbound-endpoint with each Service and a space connector as the outbound-endpoint where a state field within the depanlinkDatatengahlink#The Space Data Classbelakanglink object acts as the workflow "Queue".

-Each service with this example is packaged within its own [Processing Unit|XAP8:Mule Processing Unit] and can scale independently in depanlinkdynamic mannertengahlink#Scale Dynamicallybelakanglink.
+Each service with this example is packaged within its own depanlinkProcessing Unittengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Mule+Processing+Unitbelakanglink and can scale independently in depanlinkdynamic mannertengahlink#Scale Dynamicallybelakanglink.

-{% exclamation %} The [Mule Queue Provider|XAP8:Mule Queue Provider] is not illustrated with this example.
+{% exclamation %} The depanlinkMule Queue Providertengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP8/Mule+Queue+Providerbelakanglink is not illustrated with this example.
 It is relevant for different use case where the Mule Services scales together with the Data-Grid and running within the same Processing Unit.

 # The Space Data Class
 The Space Data Class is the POJO used as the "Queue" to coordinate the activities between the different services.
 Data Objects are consumed from the Data-Grid and written back into the Data-Grid by each Service.
 Here is the Data Space class definition: